amsichani/amsichani.github.io/teaching.md

 <strong>2019-2020</strong>

-modules developed and delivered as part of Sussex Humanities Lab workshop series
+modules developed and delivered as part of Sussex Humanities Lab (University of Sussex) workshop series

 <ul>